Fraudsters Lance Ryan and Jimmie McNicholl convicted over $8.3m Ponzi rip-off

 McNicholl used $350,000 for a deposit on a $3.5m Christchurch property and bought a $111,000 BMW car.

-Ryan used $1m as a settlement payment for a property in Helensville, 40kms northwest of Auckland in May 2015.
+Ryan used $1m as a settlement payment for a property in Helensville, 40km northwest of Auckland in May 2015.

 BlackfortFX was placed into liquidation on July 24, 2015.